iOS17/Ksign-iOS/README.md

 *Last updated: August 2025 | Compatible with iOS 14-18.5+ | Author has 10+ years of iOS development and sideloading experience*
 Anyone like a free certificate Giveaway?
 If so, just press ❤️.
 Once we get 50 ❤️, we will start the giveaway.
 Invite your friends 😊

+Old Updates - v1.4.1
+- New default app icon!
+This one can adapt to Dark Mode and Tint and way more cleaner than old one
+- A new zip extractor ZIPFoundation, you can choose to use this in app's Archive & Extraction settings if importing IPA doesnt work on Zip
+Plist Editor just got even better!
+- Context menu for file manager is back and even better! (the hold on a file row menu)
+- Edit toolbar is now on top right so ios 26 tabbar doesnt hid it
+- Move/Export option is now use system picker instead
+- A few UI changes

+**- v1.4**
+What's Changed
+- Click on .ksign files will import to app automatically
+- Apps in App Store tab now has a detailed view
+- Added only modify option, you can find this in signing properties
+- Added revoke check in certificates
+- Cleaned up and fixed some UI inconsistency in File Manager on ipads
+- Added Liquid Glass appearance
+- Avoid the Signing Failed error upon signing a few apps
+- Cleaned up a bit UI

+**- v1.3.2**
+What's Changed
+- Adjust 'Show Dylibs' to include injected dylibs located in the .app directory by @brynts in #27
+- Added selection in Library tab for bulk deletion
+- Fixed on automatically adding Tweaks in Tweaks folder

+**- 1.3.1**
+- Added Delete after install feature - you can enable this in signing options
+- Add a new small icon under every app to indicate which repo it was from
+- Remake the Downloader
+- Added back the UI tint color customization
+- Added back option to change app icon
+- Updated Zsign to properly fix the unable to verify app integrity without replace the framework (thank you khcrysalis!)
+Clean up a bit UI